 The thick rubber compound used in these tires makes sure that you are protected from the occasional cuts and punctures.

 Its performance on sand is decent and should get you from point A to B without much trouble with enough traction and breaking powers on sands and also provides great road traction.

 The product has Kevlar in the tire compound, which makes it very durable and gives it a wide and rigid footprint.
-This makes it almost impossible to sink in loose surfaces like sand.
+This makes it almost impossible to sink into loose surfaces like sand.

 As an all-terrain tire, it has exceptional performance on the road with minimal road noise.